frankaburns/mathLesson/README.md

-# sarah-math
+# math-lesson

-The Sarah Math is an app to aid your child in attaining the basics of basic math.
-Sarah Math manages the configuration and execution of Math Lessons.
+Math Lesson is an app to aid your child in attaining competence in basic math.
+Math Lesson allow the parent/whomever to manage the configuration of the target Lessons, based upon the level of understanding.
 It concentrates on basic addition, subtraction, multiplication and division.
-Tha app is intended for children learning simple math i.e. first through fourth ot fifth grades.
+For more detailed configuration definition see <documentation> below.
+This app is intended for children learning simple math i.e. first through fourth or fifth grades.

-Below Find the High Level Design (HLD) of the Sarah Math, depicting the interactions of the various components.
+Below Find the High Level Design (HLD) of the Math Lesson, depicting the interactions of the various components.

 ```mermaid